SergM2014/import-app/README.md

 Application is created for testing product import from xlxs file to DB

-Instalation is tested localy on ubuntu 22.04
+Installation is tested localy on ubuntu 22.04 and runs successfully

 Please, follow the next steps: